 "Collective action at the local level and learning across borders will ultimately be the key resources that rebuild societies hit by the wide-ranging and profound implications of this pandemic,” says Mary Martin, director of the U.N.
 Business and Human Security Initiative at LSE Ideas.
 “Through the Better Together platform, we want to build a picture of that collective action … we want to make these actions visible and make them count.”

 ◼︎ The Sasin School of Management in Bangkok, Thailand, has been using social media and email blasts to promote alumni businesses that are having a positive impact on the well-being of the community.
 These include restaurants and other food-based businesses; businesses producing health-related items such as masks and sanitizers; and tech-related businesses that make it easier for people to work from home.
-The school is putting together a series of thought leadership interviews with prominent leaders to look at the future of business, work, and society.
 In addition, the school is drawing attention to alumni outreach programs that are providing meals, face shields, and clean water to healthcare workers and people in need.

 At the same time, Sasin is putting together a series of interviews with prominent leaders to look at the future of business, work, and society.
 So far, the school has conducted interviews with Sasin faculty members, a top banker, a venture capitalist, and a Buddhist monk.
 Target audiences include students, prospective students, and the general public.